-- Adopted the flood provisions of the IBC, (FBC Section 1612) which FEMA participated in developing. - Removed the energy provisions from Ch.
+- Included FEMA provisions for construction in flood prone areas consistent with the requirements of the National Flood Insurance Program. - Removed the energy provisions from Ch.
 13 of the FBC and Ch.
 11 of the FBC-R and placed them in a new volume of the code: the Florida Building Code, Energy Conservation.